kacper-kiermasz/country-search/README.md

 # Country search

 This repository contains code for both the server and client of a country search application.
+This readme has been updatd

 ## Running the program